normai/purpleterms/docs/api.md

 #### connect(url)

 You can set an URL address to get all responses with the XHR.
  When you are running the terminal with connect(), things become real — It means that now your backend is in charge of the terminal output.

+_Not tested.
+May not work as expected._

 #### input(message, callback)